This is part 4 in my cryptocurrency educational series.

 Hester Peirce, a commissioner at the U.S. Securities and Exchange Commission (SEC), said in April 2021: “I think we were past that point [being able to shut down Bitcoin] very early on because you’d have to shut down the Internet… I don’t see how you could ban it.
 You could certainly make the effort.
 It would be very hard to stop people from [trading Bitcoin].
 So I think it would be a foolish thing for the government to try to do that.”

-Increased regulation is possible.
+Increased regulation on crypto is possible.
 But governments should be wary since remote work is increasingly common.

 The blockchain can’t be shut down.
 But what the government could do is regulate on-ramps and off-ramps—the websites used to convert regular money to cryptocurrency (and back).